 - 7. The identification of supportive services that may be offered to truant, chronically truant, or chronically absent students, including parent-teacher conferences, student and/or family counseling, or information about community agency services.
-See Board policy 6:110, Programs for Students At Risk of Academic Failure and/or Dropping Out of School and Graduation Incentives Program. - 8.
-Reasonable efforts to provide ongoing professional development to teachers, administrators, Board members, school resource officers, and staff on the appropriate and available supportive services for the promotion of student attendance and engagement. - 9.
-A process to request the assistance and resources of outside agencies, such as, the juvenile officer of the local police department or the truant office of the appropriate Regional Office of Education, if truancy continues after supportive services have been offered. - 10.
+See Board policy 6:110, Programs - 8. for Students At Risk of Academic Failure and/or Dropping Out of School and Graduation Incentives Program. - 9.
+A process for the collection and review of chronic absence data and to: - a.
+Determine what systems of support and resources are needed to engage chronically absent students and their families, and - b.
+Encourage the habit of daily attendance and promote success. - 10.
+Reasonable efforts to provide ongoing professional development to teachers, administrators, Board members, school resource officers, and staff on the appropriate and available supportive services for the promotion of student attendance and engagement. - 11.
+A process to request the assistance and resources of outside agencies, such as, the juvenile officer of the local police department or the truant office of the appropriate Regional Office of Education, if truancy continues after supportive services have been offered. - 12.
 A protocol for cooperating with non-District agencies including County or municipal authorities, the Regional Superintendent, truant officers, the Community Truancy Review Board, and a comprehensive community based youth service agency.
-Any disclosure of school student records must be consistent with Board policy 7:340, Student Records, as well as State and federal law concerning school student records. - 11.
-An acknowledgement that no punitive action, including out-of-school suspensions, expulsions, or court action, shall be taken against a truant minor for his or her truancy unless available supportive services and other school resources have been provided to the student. - 12.
+Any disclosure of school student records must be consistent with Board policy 7:340, Student Records, as well as State and federal law concerning school student records. - 13.
+An acknowledgement that no punitive action, including out-of-school suspensions, expulsions, or court action, shall be taken against a truant minor for his or her truancy unless available supportive services and other school resources have been provided to the student. - 14.
 The criteria to determine whether a student's non-attendance is due to extraordinary circumstances shall include economic or medical necessity or family hardship and such other criteria that the Superintendent believes qualifies.